-[Update 3: Officially Rolling Out] Android Auto is getting a big redesign with simplified controls and dark theme
+[Update 4: No Going Back] Android Auto is getting a big redesign with simplified controls and dark theme

 Google’s I/O 2019 developer conference is officially kicking up tomorrow, but that doesn’t mean announcements aren’t already rolling in.
 While all of our eyes will be on Android Q and Google’s upcoming midrange smartphones, the Pixel 3a and the Pixel 3a XL, Google will also be taking some time to announce improvements/polishments to some of their current services, and maybe even announce some new services.
 One of the Google services that will be receiving a much-needed polishment is Android Auto, the automobile-focused interface of Android, which is receiving a facelift in an attempt to improve user experience.